Carlos Tábora: Platense (2nd term)

 On February 2, 2015, he signed a one-year contract with Platense.
 He achieved an excellent participation in the cup tournament, losing the final against Olimpia.
 Unfortunately, their runners made a terrible campaign in the league, finishing in the tenth position.

 Honduras national under-20 football team

 Tábora coached the U-20 Honduras national team in the 2017 FIFA U-20 World Cup in South Korea.
 In that World Cup, his team finished in third place in Group E.

 Honduras national team

 On 26 February 2018, he was appointed as coach for the Honduras national football team.

-Personal life

-His parents are Abel Tábora and Enma Hernández.
-He was the oldest of five children.

-Tábora graduated from the Francisco J. Mejía Institute in Olanchito and studied for two years at the Francisco Morazán Military Academy.
-He graduated in pedagogy from the National Pedagogical University of Francisco Morazán.
-For several years he was a professor at schools in San Pedro Sula (while coaching).

-He married Dunia Meléndez, and they have three daughters, Luz Michelle, Rocío Julissa and Cristel Valencia.